Athens, Ohio: Government

-Athens is governed by a mayoral-council form of government.
-Elected officials include mayor, auditor, treasurer, seven council members, and council president.
-The mayor, auditor, and treasurer are elected for four-year terms.
-Council members and council president are elected for two-year terms.
-Four council members represent each of the city's four wards.
-Three council members are elected at-large.
-Council president only votes in case of a tie vote.
-City Hall is located in uptown on Washington Street.

 Athens is also covered by the Athens County Department of Health, the Athens County Planning Office, and Athens County Job and Family Services.
 The city of Athens has a strict parking policy.
 The city has a Police Department since 1911 working 24/7 year round.
 Today the force is made up of about 30 police officers plus a like number of reserve officers and support staff.
 According to ODMP, 2 officers of the Athens Police Department have been police department.
 Ohio University also has a police force with about 25 officers.
 According to ODMP, 1 officer of the Ohio University Police Department was killed in the line of duty.
 Each of these departments work well together and support each other.
 Both have additional help when needed by the county sheriff department.
 Athens Fire department founded in 1830 and became full-time in the 1930s has two stations, a staff of about 30.
 They work 24 on 48 hours off.
 The department not only covers the city's fire department needs but also that of Ohio University.
 The city is part of the county-wide Enhanced 911 system.
 This system is able to locate landline or registered cell phone users, and send a text or phone call message of alert to those who sign up.

 The city has a large number of rental homes/apartments which are inspected by the Housing Code Office.

-The city of Athens is the county seat making it the home of many county government offices and the county courthouse at the corner of Court and Washington streets.
-Each of Athens County's three commissioners are usually from the city of Athens.
-Athens is a stronghold of the Democratic Party.
-President Barack Obama visited the city and Ohio University late during the 2012 re-election campaign.
-The city and Athens County have voted Democratic during all presidential elections since 1972 except for 1984.

 The current mayor is Steve Patterson.
 A Democrat, Patterson would be elected to his third term as mayor in 2023.
 As of January 2, 2025, Patterson also serves as President of the National League of Cities.